mcfadd/Job_Shop_Schedule_Problem/README.md

 (These can be installed with apt, yum, brew, etc.)

-To install the other requirements, run `pip install -r requirements.txt`
+To install the other requirements, run `pip install -r requirements_old.txt`

 ### Build